Your child is telling you she wants to be nappy free at night says Rebecca Mottram.

 Help her understand the cut-off point, set a routine at bedtime just like you would around anything else.
 To do this you might say to her that she is allowed one extra potty trip and then it’s time to sleep.
 If she insists on more, you might tell her that you are very proud of her and after she has gone to sleep if she wakes up and needs a wee, she can use the potty then.
 Tell her that her body needs to rest so she can keep growing.
 Showing pride in her gives her valuable recognition and showing confidence that she can do it will help to motivate her to do what you are asking.

-Such tactics are part of the 7 supportive steps for night time training (which you can find out more about in my night time webinar).
+Such tactics are part of the 7 supportive steps for night time training (which you can find out more about in my naps & night time potty training course).
 Make sure she has a potty in her room overnight, and a night light.
 In these ways you are setting her up for success.
 If you dress her naked from the waist down, she can use the potty independently.
 Naked at night will also help remind her she is not wearing a nappy.
 Just make sure you have good mattress protection.

 If she does wet the bed, manage the accident in a positive way – even one accident can be an amazing learning opportunity for you both if you handle it well.